 What Factors Affect Prognosis?

-Several factors play a role in how long people live with pleural mesothelioma:
+Several factors play a role in how long people live with mesothelioma:

 - Cancer Stage: Small, localized tumors are easier to treat.